-For a more detailed process, download my free ebook “The Step-by-Step Guide to Earning the Southwest Companion Pass.”
+For a step-by-step look at how to earn the pass, download my free ebook “The Step-by-Step Guide to Earning the Southwest Companion Pass.”

 Step 1: Apply for the Chase Southwest Rapid Rewards Business Premier Card

 You may qualify for a business card if you own a business OR if you earn ANY money outside of your regular employer – think anything for which you may get a 1099 or for which you file a Schedule C on your tax return.
-This can be selling crafts, consulting, freelance writing, repairs, driving Uber or Lyft, selling items on Amazon or eBay, rental income, etc.
+This can be selling crafts, consulting, freelance writing, repairs, driving Uber or Lyft, babysitting, mowing lawns, contract work, selling items on Amazon or eBay, rental income, etc.

-Step 2: One month later, apply for Chase Southwest Rapid Rewards Premier or Plus card
+Step 2: At least 30 days later, apply for Chase Southwest Rapid Rewards Premier or Plus card

-Once you’ve been approved, meet the minimum $2000 spend on either the Premier or Plus card within 3 months.
+Once you’ve been approved, meet the minimum $2,000 spend on either the Premier or Plus card within three months.

-Southwest will email you that you have reached Companion Pass status!
+Southwest should email you that you have reached Companion Pass status!
+You can also go to Southwest.com and click on My Account, which will show you your current status.
 Then all you have to do is pick who your Companion will be.
-Read this post which explains how to choose your companion for the Southwest Companion Pass.
+Download my free ebook to find out how to select your Companion and add them to your flight.

-Yes, but they are minimal when spread across 2 years or multiple flights.
+Yes, but they are minimal when spread across two years or multiple flights.
 They include: